The icon indicates free access to the linked research on JSTOR.

 Scott defines “mega events” as events that “have a global focus and occur at regular intervals of two to four years.”
 Scott’s study focused on three questions: first, did the “mega event” have a “positive or negative impact upon museum attendance”?
 Next, what factors, programming, or media impacted attendance?
 And finally, did visitor patterns change after the Olympic events ended?
 In other words, did the games impact museum attendance after the games came and went?

 Interestingly, the results proved some common perceptions wrong.
 For instance, “the study found that there is a widely held perception that visitors to mega sporting events differ so markedly from visitors to museums and art galleries, in terms of their profile, that it would be difficult to attract them no matter what one did.”
 But the results of the study suggested the opposite.
-Scott noted:
+Scott notes that

 it would seem that there is definitely a cohort of visitors to mega sporting events who also participate in cultural activities and whose interest can be attracted irrespective of the attention that the mega event commands.